Patch-Based Stochastic Attention for Image Editing

 \subsubsection{Patch aggregation differentiability}

 The second approach we propose is to perform spatial aggregation.
 Intuitively, we enrich the list of NNs for a given patch by using the NNs of the \emph{spatial} neighbors of this patch.
 To put it more colloquially, the neighbor of my spatial neighbor is my neighbor.
-In this case, we redefine $A$ in terms of a spatial neighbor $i'$ and its patch-space neighbor $j'$ as\footnote{Note that this also impacts the definition of $A$ in Equation~\eqref{eq:matA}}:
+In this case, we redefine $S$ in terms of a spatial neighbor $i'$ and its patch-space neighbor $j'$ as\footnote{Note that this also impacts the definition of $A$ in Equation~\eqref{eq:matA}}:

 where $\mathcal{N}_i$ is the spatial patch neighborhood of $i$.
 The condition in Equation~\eqref{eq:aggDiff} basically says that, for a patch $i$, we are analyzing its \emph{spatial} neighbor $i'$ and the NN of $i'$, $\psi(i')$.
 We then check that the spatial shift between the patch $i$ and $i'$ is the same as the NN patches $j$ and $j'$.
 The last condition is necessary to link $j$ to $j'$.
-In practice, the spatial neighborhood coincides with the patch neighborhood.
+In practice, we choose the spatial neighborhood to be the patch neighborhood.
 This aggregation can be useful to other sparse attention layers.
 PSAL Agg. has $\mathcal{O}(p^2n)$ memory complexity and $\mathcal{O}(p^2n + ndN\log(n))$ computational complexity for a patch size of $p$.

 These previous two differentiability methods can be combined as desired.
 We present experiments in the next Section that show that without these approaches, networks have great difficulty learning, and produce poor results.